erictt/computer-science-learning/source/_posts/cs6210/lesson-10.md

 ### Introduction

-- This lesson focuses on middleware for real-time and distributed multimedia applications.
+- This module focuses on middleware for real-time and distributed multimedia applications.
 - It builds on the previous lesson's study of an OS scheduler for accurate timing in upper layers of software.

 ### Programming Paradigms